 Citywide amendment – More Homes, Sooner – Car parking for multiple dwellings

-Find information about the proposed More Homes, Sooner – Car parking for multiple dwellings amendment, including a timeline of its progress.
+Find information about the More Homes, Sooner – Car parking for multiple dwellings amendment and the changes to City Plan.

 Amendment summary

-The amendment package proposes changes to on-site car parking rates for multiple dwellings across the city to support more homes in the right places.
+The amendment package made changes to on-site car parking rates for multiple dwellings across the city to support more homes in the right places.

-The proposed changes include Citywide rates and the introduction of a Key Location area.
+The amendment changes Citywide rates and introduces a Key Location area.

 The citywide rate for car parking has been reduced from 2 car parks per 2 bedroom unit, to 1.5 car parks per 2 bedroom units.